-- 4. For classroom courses, attendance is determined by physical attendance in a class session. - For classroom courses, attendance or absences are counted by the hour rather than by class meeting because of courses meeting on various schedules.
-For instance, in a course that meets for one three-hour block per week, a student who misses the whole weekly session has three absences. - 6.
+- 4. For classroom courses, attendance is determined by physical attendance in a class session. - 5.
+For classroom courses, attendance or absences are counted by the class session or meeting. - 6.
 For classroom courses, three tardies equal one absence. - 7.
-For classroom courses, students lose credit in any course in which absences exceed one-fourth (25%) the total number of class hours (clock hours) of the course (the 25% rule).
-Final examinations count as two class hours.
-For example, if a course meets 47 hours per semester (a three-semester-hour course), the student would lose credit with the twelfth absence.
-If a course meets 32 hours per semester (a two-semester-hour course), the student would lose credit with the ninth absence.
+For classroom courses, students lose credit in any course in which absences exceed one-fourth (25%) the total number of class meetings of the course (the 25% rule).
+Final examinations count as one class meeting.
+For example, for a course meeting twice each week for fifteen weeks plus an exam or thirty-one (31) class sessions, the student would lose credit after the eighth absence or with the ninth absence.
+For a course meeting once each week for fifteen weeks plus an exam or sixteen (16) class sessions, the student would lose credit after the fourth absence or with the fifth absence.
 All absences except those officially excused (see item 1 above) must be managed within the 25% allowed before failure of the course. - 8.
-For classroom courses, students must be present for at least one-half of a class period or class hour to be counted present.
-For block courses, students must be present in each hour to be counted as present for that hour.
+For classroom courses, students must be present for at least one-half of a class session to be counted present.

-ONLINE AND OTHER COURSES WITHOUT REGULAR CLASSROOM SESSIONS
+ONLINE AND OTHER COURSES

+WITHOUT REGULAR CLASSROOM SESSIONS

-- 9. For online courses, internships, directed studies, graduate courses, or other courses without regular classroom sessions, students are expected to participate at least weekly.
-Participation is determined by any of four actions by the student: 1) submission of an academic assignment; 2) submission of a test of any type; 3) contributing in online forums or discussions about academic matters; 4) initiating contact with the professor to ask questions related to the subject or course studied. - 10.
+9. For online courses, internships, directed studies, graduate courses, or other courses without regular classroom sessions, students are expected to participate at least weekly.
+Participation is determined by any of four actions by the student: 1) submission of an academic

+- assignment; 2) submission of a test of any type; 3) contributing in online forums or discussions about academic matters; 4) initiating contact with the professor to ask questions related to the subject or course studied. - 10.
 Though no pre-determined number of weeks missed constitutes failure, students who do not participate weekly are at risk of failure of the course.